CarloZambaldo/CalcoloNumerico/README.md

 * _**Wilkinson**_
   estimates the maximum value of the perturbation expected on a given matrix
 * _**controlla**_

+## Eigenvalues and Eigenvectors ##
+* _**selectShift4InvPow**_
+  this function plots the Voronoi diagram for the given eigenvalues.
+This plot can be then used to estimate the allowable shifts that can be used in the inverse power method

 ## Non-linar Functions - Zeros of Functions ##